 A little further down the road, Loch Ard Gorge is a place filled with history.
 The ship of the same name left England in 1878 with 54 passengers.
 Three months later, it sank, leaving only two 18 year-old survivors.
 They were washed up on the beach now called Loch Ard Gorge.
 Take a walk to discover the story of the survivors and visit the cemetery of the crew members.

-The small town of Port Campbell (year-round population 400) is the perfect place to stop for a coffee.
+Port Campbell is a very pretty village, however quite touristy.
+This is a prefect place to stop for refueling, shopping, or even having a picnic on the beach.
 The Discovery Walk is a great opportunity to enjoy the view of the bay from high up.

 West of the town, the next stop is London Bridge.
 After a series of storms in 1990, a rock separated from the main land and formed this natural bridge.